154cm in Inches and Feet: A complete walkthrough to Metric-Imperial Conversion

 While the simple formulas provided are sufficient for most everyday conversions, more advanced techniques can improve accuracy.
 Using a calculator with more decimal places during the intermediate steps can minimize rounding errors.

-For extremely precise conversions, it's important to remember that the conversion factor of 2.54 cm per inch is an approximation.
+For extremely precise conversions, make sure to remember that the conversion factor of 2.That said, for most practical purposes, 2.54 cm per inch is an approximation.
 The exact value has more decimal places.
-However, for most practical purposes, 2.54 is sufficiently accurate.
+54 is sufficiently accurate.

 Frequently Asked Questions (FAQ)